To manage diabetic neuropathy, keep these goals in mind

 If you’re diabetic, chances are you have some form of neuropathy or nerve damage, a condition that’s common in almost 60–70 percent of those with diabetes.
 An all-encompassing term for the group of nerve disorders that affect those with diabetes, diabetic neuropathy is brought on by the constant high levels of blood sugar.
 When your nerves are damaged, it can result in pain, numbness, and even a loss of feeling in extremities like the hands and legs and even in your digestive system, sex organs, and heart.
 And while that may seem overwhelming, it doesn’t have to be.1

 With your condition already requiring close monitoring, it is understandable if you’re looking for an alternative way to manage the problem.
-Fortunately, some easy home remedies, natural treatments, and simple tips can minimize the discomfort from symptoms and control the condition.
+Fortunately, some easy home remedies, natural treatments, and

 1. Control Your Diabetes To Manage Diabetic Neuropathy